DrTimothyAldenDavis/GraphBLAS/Source/README.txt

 The Template/ files are not compiled separately, but are #include'd into files in this folder instead.

-The Generated1/* and Generated2/* files are created by the *.m scripts from the Generator/* files, and should not be editted.
+The FactoryKernel/* files are created by the *.m scripts from the Generator/* files, and should not be editted.
 If the Generator/ files are modified then type:

     codegen

-in MATLAB to construct the Generated1/* and Generated2/* files.
+in MATLAB to construct them.